bull-markets/puppet-mattermost/README.md

 ### Private classes

- - `mattermost::install`: Installs the Mattermost server from a web archive and optionally installs a daemon (service) for Mattermost in the format native to your operating system.
+ - `mattermost::install`: Installs the Mattermost server from a web archive or using a package and optionally installs a daemon (service) for Mattermost in the format native to your operating system.
  - `mattermost::config`: Configures Mattermost according to provided settings.
  - `mattermost::service`: Manages the Mattermost daemon.